Smana/cloud-native-ref/opentofu/openbao/cluster/docs/getting_started.md

-env                   = "dev"                         # Environment used to tags resources mode                  = "ha"                          # Important: More about this setting in this documentation. region                = "eu-west-3"                   # Where all the resources will be created ssm_enabled           = true                          # Allow to access to the EC2 instances.
+env                   = "dev"                         # Environment used to tags resources mode                  = "ha"                          # Important: More about this setting in this documentation. region                = "eu-west-3"                   # Where all the resources will be created enable_ssm           = true                          # Allow to access to the EC2 instances.
 Enabled for provisionning, but then it should be disabled.

 # Prefer using hardened AMI
 # ami_owner = "3xxxxxxxxx"                              # Account ID where the hardened AMI is